Archives: Portfolios

 Dallas Cowboys Training Facility, HQ and Event Center

-The project, which sits on approximately 90 acres, consists of an 11,000 seat indoor athletic stadium that the Frisco ISD and the Dallas Cowboys utilizes, a six story Dallas Cowboys headquarters office building, two outdoor practice fields, below grade parking garage, locker rooms, commercial kitchen, conference center, hydrotherapy, medical imaging and fitness center.
-HPM is providing Pay App Review, Interim and Final Audit services throughout the life of the project.
+The project, which sits on approximately 90 acres, consists of an 11,000-seat indoor athletic stadium that the Frisco ISD and the Dallas Cowboys utilizes, a six story Dallas Cowboys headquarters office building, two outdoor practice fields, below grade parking garage, locker rooms, commercial kitchen, conference center, hydrotherapy, medical imaging and fitness center.
+HPM is providing Pay App Review, Interim and Final audit services throughout the life of the project.

 Atlanta Braves Spring Training Facility